Benjisparks/CS30-Major-Project-Sparks/proposal.md

 - Tetrominos falling from top of the screen
 - Tetrominos need to be rotatable
 - Have lines be cleared when filled
-- Marathon mode
+- Marathon mode (speed increases with score interval)
 - Score counter
 - Start Screen
+- Background music and SFX
+- How to play screen from start screen
 # Nice to have
-- Background music
 - Level select option
 - Settings screen
-- How to play screen
+- Puzzle Game Mode(preset grid with a set order of pieces, players have to perfect clear)
 - Customizable background themes
+- Two player mode ??
+(Use Class)